 “Seems to be in good spirits,” Damien muttered.

 The young soldier had made up his mind that something unsavory was going on, so even though the driver had a bloodstained bandage around his head, he refused to believe that he was actually hurt.

-Hearing the quiet grumble, the driver raged “What the fuck was that?
+Hearing the quiet grumble, the driver raged, pointing at his forehead.
+“What the fuck was that?
 You think this is funny smart ass?”

 Schertling pulled Damien away and tried to defuse the situation, “He didn’t mean it like that.”

 “Fill the tank.
 Be quick.
 I need to rejoin the convoy.”